-Clarity is currently pursuing her master's degree from Kent State University in Library and Information Sciences, and is currently employed at the Cincinnati and Hamilton County Public Library.
+Clarity is currently pursuing her master's degree at Kent State University in Library and Information Sciences, and is currently employed at the Cincinnati and Hamilton County Public Library.
 She continues to write grants, tutor, and edit in various roles including as a board member of MUSE Women's Choir and formerly as a grant writer for the nonprofit arts organization The Mini Microcinema.
 Clarity writes for local and national publications, volunteers, and is active is the Cincinnati LGBTQ+ community.
-She co-created and operated a city-wide, queer burlesque and performance art troupe called Smoke & Queers.
+She is the Vice President of TreeHouse, an organization dedicated to establishing an LGBTQIA+ resource center in Cincinnati.
+She also co-created and operated a city-wide, queer burlesque and performance art troupe called Smoke & Queers.
 She still finds time to read, write and perform poetry, play music, travel, and hang with her cat, Moon.

 Download her resume here.